 The Disasters Group is led by Martin Houghton

 1st Monday in the Crown Centre at 2.00 pm

-The Group continues it’s activities with presentations from members, very much supporting the spirit of U3A sharing of information and experience and covering a wide variety of Natural and Man-Made disasters.
+The Group continues with presentations from members, very much supporting the spirit of U3A sharing of information and experience and covering a wide variety of Natural and Man-Made disasters.

-To date we have covered many disasters from the Hindenburg fire, through to the Lynmouth Flood disaster.
-The events reviewed and analysed cover many sectors, including aviation, petrochemical, rail, medical, mining and environmental.
+To date we have covered many disasters from the Hindenburg fire, through to the Lynmouth Flood disaster and the Battle for Midway.
+The events reviewed and analysed cover many sectors, including aviation, maritime, petrochemical, rail, medical, mining and environmental.

 These presentations stimulate lively discussion on the causes and lessons learned from the events.